Our Approach to Sexual Ethics

 Conversations about sexuality and sexual ethics in the church can often be a source of significant tension and discord.
 Many Christians have deeply-held and often conflicting values on various topics related to sexuality, and people on all sides of these debates often do not feel heard or understood by those who disagree with them.
 At The Reformation Project, while grounded in our own beliefs, we are committed to fostering authentic conversation and relationships with Christians who hold differing positions on sexual ethics.

 On the one hand, many conservative Christians look with regret upon what’s commonly called the sexual revolution, and they feel as though society in general is drifting away from Christian values in the realm of sexuality.
-Traditional Christian beliefs about reserving sex for marriage, monogamy, and lifelong commitment are increasingly less widely held and even mocked.
+Traditional Christian beliefs about reserving sex for marriage, monogamy, and lifelong commitment are increasingly less widely held.
 Many Christian parents feel as though much of mainstream culture is sending overly permissive messages about sex to their children, and they worry that greater acceptance of LGBTQ people and relationships is primarily driven by a broader mindset that affirms all consensual sexual behavior.

 The Reformation Project takes these concerns seriously.
 As a Christian organization with a deep love for the Bible, we believe that our values about sexuality must be shaped by Scripture, by the communion of saints, and by the Christian tradition.
 We celebrate the church’s ancient wisdom in recognizing a powerful link between sex and lifelong commitment, and we encourage churches to bless same-sex relationships in a way that is consistent with the historic marital-covenantal ethic of the church.
 That is why, even as we advocate for a change to the church’s teaching on same-sex relationships, we are specifically asking churches to bless monogamous, covenantal same-sex relationships.
 Our goal is not to overturn the church’s traditional sexual ethic, but to graft LGBTQ Christians into the heart of it.

 At the same time, many Christians have been deeply wounded by toxic church teachings about sexuality, and they have serious concerns about the ways sexual ethics have been taught in many conservative churches.
-We take these concerns seriously as well, and we want to acknowledge that what we see as distortions of the church’s marital-covenantal sexual ethic have caused unique shame, trauma, and harm, especially for LGBTQ persons.
+We take these concerns very seriously as well, and we want to acknowledge that what we see as distortions of the church’s marital-covenantal sexual ethic have caused unique shame, trauma, and harm, especially for LGBTQ persons.
 Therefore, we encourage churches to create gracious space for LGBTQ people regardless of their beliefs about sexual ethics and to present a marital-covenantal ethic as an invitation to an approach they believe leads to flourishing rather than a rigid tool of exclusion.
 In light of our commitment to loving one another well amidst a difficult conversation, we would like to share core values that shape how The Reformation Project approaches a marital-covenantal sexual ethic.
 These values are: an awareness of the unique trauma faced by LGBTQ people, a commitment to decolonization, an understanding of the harm of purity culture, and respect for co-laborers.

 Values the reformation project brings to this conversation